 - People feel motivated to share their ideas.

 - Employees don't engage in trivial office politics and are more satisfied.

 - People engage in civil discourse that facilitates knowledge sharing.

-- Teammates bond faster and develop enriching relationships.
+- Teammates bond faster and develop enriching collaboration skills.

 - Mindful listening widens the perspective to new ways of approaching the situation.

 - Being considerate of others' opinions earns you their respect.

 Everyone has the power to think and reason.
 Differences in opinions have led to many innovations in the world.
 If we can benefit from diverse views, then we must also reap their benefits in our professional and personal lives.